 - Overly confident

 For most people, the real problem is that many of their familiar and comfortable actions, attitudes, and responses to what life offers, are self-defeating.
-These do not get them positive outcomes.
+These do not get positive outcomes.
 Instead of a positive result, we experience various negative costs like money, relationships, a position at work, or status.

 - Show up on time